arun-ks/KTM/README.md

 # KTM
-Exploratory code to keep track of KTM Komuter trains
+Exploratory code to keep track of KTM Komuter trains.
+You can get the [live version here](https://arun-ks.github.io/KTM/)

 ## Purpose
 This uses the [KTM schedule](https://www.ktmb.com.my/TrainTime.html) and uses the wonderful APIs provided by [MTREC](https://www.mtrec.name.my/api.html) to show train locations.